Pictures of Week in Latin America & Caribbean Photo Gallery

 published by Associated Press photographers in Latin America and Caribbean

-The gallery was curated by AP photo editor Leslie Mazoch in Mexico City.
+The gallery was curated by AP photo editor Anita Baca in Mexico City.

 Follow AP visual journalism: